Warning: *privacy not included with this product

 What could happen if something goes wrong?

+How is Bose's track record at protecting and respecting your personal information?
 A few years back Bose came under fire when it was alleged they were secretly collecting personal information about users through the Bose app.
 Bose fought the class action lawsuit based on these allegations.
 And early in 2021, Bose made a good change when they stopped requiring users to create an account to use the Bose Music app that controls their headphones and speakers.
-Yay for progress!
+They do really push users to make an account though, so beware of that.

 Tips to protect yourself